 - Are seeking a career that requires an associate degree or some postsecondary education.

 - Desire to advance their skillsets in a specialized field of work.

 - Need more job security or leverage than in their current role.

 Rather than asking yourself, “Is an associate degree worth it?”, it’s important to ask whether an associate degree is right for you.
 Does it align with your career goals?
 Will it get you where you need to go?
 Will it allow you to apply to advanced opportunities down the road?
 Are there associate degree programs available that fit within your scheduling needs?
 If you answered yes to any of the above questions, then you have your answer: An associate degree is worth it for you.

-To learn about the associate degree programs available at Goodwin College, please do not hesitate to call 800-889-3282.
+To learn about the associate degree programs available at Goodwin University, please do not hesitate to call 800-889-3282.
 You may also explore associate degree options online here.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.